Enterprise-Grade Monitoring & SIEM for a Homelab - From Zero to 76 Custom Alert Rules

 Installed via scripts/install-node-exporter.sh --with-promtail on pve1, pve2, pve3.
 Ships syslog, auth.log, pveproxy, pvedaemon, kernel, and systemd journal to Loki’s NodePort (31000).

-Tier 3 — Wazuh Manager (Dedicated Promtail): The most interesting source.
+Tier 3 - Wazuh Manager + Relay (Dedicated Promtail): The most interesting sources.
 Promtail on the Wazuh LXC ships:

 | Log Source | Format | Content |